Dynamical Systems:

 ['\zeta = ',num2str(zeta(3))],['\zeta = ',num2str(zeta(4))])

-Example: Door lock
+Example: Door Closers

 Example: Torsional Pendulum

-Example: unicopter
+Example: Unicopter

 In [1]: